meesterkurt/joyofprofessionallearning/index.md

         <div class="service-item">
           <img src="img/joy-professional-learning-basics-v1.png" />
           <h4>The Basics - Part One</h4>
-          <p>This book introduces nine basic recipes that are a different approach to current professional learning.</p>
+          <p>This book introduces 9 basic recipes that are a different approach to current professional learning.</p>
           <a class="btn btn-view-works" href="https://itunes.apple.com/us/book/the-joy-of-professional-learning-the-basics-part-one/id1164710031?mt=11">Download on iTunes</a>
         </div>
       </div>